New Students and Required Vaccines

 Authorization of Treatment for Minors

-All active North Park University students who are minors (less than 18 years of age) must have a parent or guardian sign a form that allows authorization of their treatment at Health Services and provides a means to contact the parent or guardian in case of a medical emergency or if certain medical treatments are needed.
+All active North Park University students who are minors (less than 18 years of age) must have a parent or guardian sign an Authorization for Minors form that allows authorization of their treatment at Health Services and provides a means to contact the parent or guardian in case of a medical emergency or if certain medical treatments are needed.